Staff profile

 Information for prospective doctoral research student supervisions

-Sophie would be pleased to hear from potential research students with an interest in how ideology shapes education in terms of the rationale offered for its provision; the way in which it is organised and delivered, and what is and is not taught.
+Sophie would be pleased to hear from potential research students with an interest in the arts in education.

 Research interests